 Then, you also get rib chops.
 They are similar to rib-eye steaks and come from the rib portion of the loin cut.
 It doesn’t contain a piece of the vertebral column.

-You can also purchase blade or shoulder chops, which contain a lot more connective tissue and are cut closer to the front of the pig.
+You can also purchase blade or shoulder chops, which contain a lot more connective tissue and are cut near the front of the pig.
 And, of course, I cannot forget to mention the sirloin chop, which is taken from the bag leg (essentially the opposite of the shoulder loin chop).

 What I’ve mentioned so far is still only a drop in the bucket of options you have!
 But what does it matter what type of chop you have?